jthielens/versalex-ops/README.md

 This is a collection of DevOps style tools for Cleo VersaLex products.

-## upstart
+## service

-A Linux shell script for managing Cleo components in an upstart-based init toolchain.
+A Linux shell script for managing Cleo components as a service in an init toolchain.
+Both `systemd` and `upstart` are supported.

 ## logstash